hrishikavaiwala/Software-Engineering-Summative-1/README.md

 ```sh
 npm -v
 ```

-If npm in not installed, follow this steps:
+If npm in not installed, do the following:

 ```sh
 npm install -g npm
 ```